Edgeberry/Edgeberry/examples/README.md

 **Version:** 3.1.0 (synced with device software)

-> **Important:** The version number of `node-red-contrib-edgeberry` is kept in sync with the Edgeberry Device Software version to ensure compatibility.
+> **Important:** The version number of `@edgeberry/device-node-red-contrib` is kept in sync with the Edgeberry Device Software version to ensure compatibility.
 When releasing a new version of the device software, update `examples/node-red-contrib/package.json` accordingly.

 ## Versioning Policy